-The Council of Canadians Regina chapter took part in a protest against police violence yesterday.
+The Council of Canadians South Shore chapter took part in an Act on Climate rally in Bridgewater, Nova Scotia yesterday.

 The Council of Canadians Peterborough-Kawarthas chapter joined a protest of 100+ people yesterday for a local Act Now on Climate Change rally.

 The Council of Canadians Surrey-Langley-White Rock and Chilliwack chapters marched against the Kinder Morgan Trans Mountain pipeline yesterday.